Boyhood (2014 film): Plot

 In 2002, 6-year-old Mason Evans lives with his divorced mother, Olivia, and 8-year-old sister, Samantha, in a small town in Texas.
 Mason overhears Olivia arguing with her boyfriend, saying she has no free time due to parenting.
-In 2003, Olivia and the children move to Houston so she can attend the University of Houston and get a better job.
-In 2004, Mason's father, Mason Sr., visits Houston and takes Mason and Samantha bowling.
-When he drops the children off at home, he argues with Olivia while Mason and Samantha watch from a window.
-Olivia takes Mason to one of her classes, introducing him to her professor, Bill Welbrock; Mason sees them flirt.
+The following year, Olivia and the children move to Houston so she can attend the University of Houston to get a better job.

+Mason's father, Mason Sr., visits Houston in 2004 and takes Mason and Samantha bowling.
+When he drops the children off at home, he argues with Olivia while the kids watch from a window.
+Olivia takes Mason to one of her classes, and introduces him to her professor, Bill Welbrock; Mason sees them flirt.

 In 2005, Olivia and Bill have married and blended their two families.
 They share experiences such as playing video games and attending a midnight release of Harry Potter and the Half-Blood Prince.
 Mason and Samantha are enrolled in the same school as their step-siblings, Mindy and Randy.
 There, Mason befriends Nicole, who has a crush on him.

-In 2006, Mason and Samantha bond with Mason Sr. as he takes them out for a day in Houston, culminating in a Houston Astros game and a sleepover at his house.
+The next year, Mason and Samantha bond with their father as he takes them out for a day in Houston, culminating in a Houston Astros game and a sleepover at his house.
 Olivia continues her education and is initially supportive of Bill's strict parenting style, which includes many chores for the children and an enforced shaving of Mason's long hair.

-In 2007, Bill gradually becomes abusive and violent towards Olivia and the children due to his recent alcoholism.
-After he assaults Olivia, she moves out with Mason and Samantha to a friend's house and files for divorce while her step children stay with their father, facing an uncertain future.
+In 2007, Bill gradually becomes abusive and violent towards Olivia and the children due to his alcoholism.
+After he assaults Olivia, she moves out with Mason and Samantha to a friend's house and files for divorce.
+Her step children stay with their father, since Olivia is unable to locate their biological mother.

-In 2008, Mason Sr. learns that Samantha has a boyfriend and talks to her and Mason about contraception.
-Mason Sr. takes his son go camping and they connect through music, film, and Mason's blossoming interest in girls.
-Mason and Samantha have grown into their lives in San Marcos, a town close to Austin.
-In 2009, Mason is bullied at school and playfully teased on a camping trip but starts receiving attention from girls.
-Olivia takes a job in teaching psychology at college and moves in with Jim, a student and Iraq War veteran.
+Next, when Mason Sr. learns that Samantha has a boyfriend, he talks to her and Mason about contraception.
+He also has them assist him in volunteering for Barack Obama's presidential campaign, to mixed results from the suburban Texas residents.
+Then on a camping trip with his son, they connect through music, film, and Mason's blossoming interest in girls.
+The teens have grown into their lives in San Marcos, a town close to Austin.

+In 2009, Mason is bullied at school and playfully teased on a camping trip, but starts receiving attention from girls.
+Olivia takes a position teaching psychology at college and moves in with Jim, a student and Iraq War veteran.